 There’s no shame in acknowledging that you’re feeling off, but it’s crucial that you recognize what you’re going through and decide to move past it.
 There’s some reason why you’re not feeling like yourself, and it’s important to get to the root cause so you can address it.

-The best thing you can do for your mental well-being is recognize that your current state isn’t permanent.
+The best thing you can do for your mental well-being is to recognize that your current state isn’t permanent.
 When you’re feeling depressed, anxious or less interested in things you used to enjoy, give yourself a moment.
 Practice breathing techniques to see if you can diffuse the situation.
-If your signs persist, try one of these techniques to restore your mental health.
+If your signs persist, try one of these techniques to foster positive mental health.

 The connection between your mind and body can’t be overlooked.
 Your thoughts determine your actions, but your physicality also affects your emotions.
 If you find yourself in a depressed or stressed state, take a moment to adjust your posture.
 Stretch.
 Go outside and take a walk.
 Engage in a physical activity that you love.
-Changing your physiology can result in a world of improvement to your mental state.
+Changing your physiology can help lift your spirits and your mental health.

 The foundation of mental health

 Self-care plays a crucial role in recharging your emotional, physical and mental health.
-Practice these self-care tips in order to power yourself towards achieving your goals.
+Practice these self-care tips in order to power yourself toward achieving your goals.

 Discover how ADHD affects the brain and uncover the aftermath of treatment solutions.
 Here’s the science behind how this common disorder impacts your brain.

 Learn about the dangers of overmedication and pain treatment alternatives.
 Discover four effective ways to wellness that do not involve a prescription.